search icon

 Types of Stocks

-There are two main stock types you are likely to encounter.
-These are common stocks and preferred stocks.
+There are two main stock types that investors are likely to encounter: common stocks and preferred stocks.
 Common stockholders have the right to receive dividends and vote in shareholder meetings.
-Common stocks are what you think of when you think of the definition of stocks.
+Common stocks are what most people think of when they hear the word “stocks.”

 Preferred stocks, on the other hand, have limited or no voting rights.
 But preferred stockholders usually get their dividends paid first and get a higher dividend payout.
 In the event the company is liquidated, preferred shareholders may have a claim on the company’s assets.